Tech4GoodPH/ng-ns-tech4goodph/README.md

-# A project for Solid Waste Management in the Philippines
+# Bayanihan Maps: A project for Solid Waste Management in the Philippines

 ![](/src/assets/fb-cover)

 This project is created with NativeScript and Angular for the hackathon describe here: https://ng-ns.org

+> "Bayanihan is a core essence of the Filipino culture." -[Everything Filipino Blog](https://everything-filipino.com/filipino-culture-bayanihan-the-filipino-value-that-must-be-retained/)

 ## Mission and Future Plans